mkarroqe/CS1134/Class_Notes/1_23_17_Mutations.md

 ![alt text][variable_map]

-# Lists / Mutating Lists: MUTABLE DATA STRUCTURES
+## Lists / Mutating Lists: MUTABLE DATA STRUCTURES
+Will the following code mutate `lst`?

 ```python
 lst = [1, 2, 3]
 for elem in lst:
      elem += 10
  ```
-The above list lst will not be mutated because elem is a copy of the actual element in the list.
+No.  The above list `lst` will not be mutated because elem is a copy of the actual element in the list.
 Lists are mutable, but here, only the copy is being mutated.
 New values are being changed.

-To mutate the element in the list, you must use the indicies:
+To mutate the elements in the list, you must use the indicies:

 ```python
 for idx in range(3):
    lst[idx] = lst[idx] + 10
 ```
+Now, the actual elements in the list are being mutated.

 ##### Example:
 * First, we're creating three lists, `lst1`, `lst2`, and `lst3`, respectively.